 Corey graduated from the University of Missouri earning her Bachelor of Health Science in Communication Science and Disorders.
 She went on to complete her Master of Science degree in Speech-Language Pathology from the University of Central Missouri.
 She holds a Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA), is licensed by Missouri State in Speech-Language Pathology and a member of Missouri Speech-Language Hearing Association (MSHA) along with ASHA.

 Corey is a low country native of Beaufort, SC but has grown to call mid-Missouri her home.
-She enjoys spending time with her family, going on adventures, stand-up paddleboarding, and dancing
+She enjoys going on adventures, stand-up paddle-boarding, running, and swimming.

 Since 2014, Carly Love has focused heavily on pediatric therapy in the outpatient setting.
 Carly worked at Children’s Hospital Therapy Center for two years and was a member of the multidisciplinary team at the Thompson Center’s Developmental and Behavioral Clinic.
 In both settings, Carly spent time partnering with families to create family-centered care plans and treatments.
 Carly assisted in the development of a Pediatric Constraint Induced Movement Therapy Program and has spent the last year working with children with various neuromuscular conditions.
 She has supervised graduate students and has her certification as a Child Passenger Safety Technician.
 Carly has received training in neuromuscular stimulation, behavior management, Constraint Induced Movement Therapy and the promotion of self care skills and independence in older children.